DesyncTheThird/corne-keymap/readme.md

 # Layers
 ### Base
 ![Base](images/base.png?raw=true)
-Base layer alphas is a modified graphite layout, with home row mods, [magic/repeat keys](#dynamic-keys) on home thumb keys, and [magic punctuation keys](#magic-punctuation) under the right hand vowel cluster.
+Base layer alphas is a modified graphite layout, with home row mods, [magic/repeat keys](#dynamic-keys) on home thumb keys, and [contextual keys](#contextual-keys) under the right hand vowel cluster.

 Many punctuation marks common in prose are accessible through [combos](#combos) near or on the home row.
 (These combos are accessible on almost every layer.) `Hash` is also included on base layer as I use it as a LaTeX [snippet trigger]((https://gist.github.com/DesyncTheThird/0c7a18dc6bedaf27e2627c07f0c53e17))/(reverse) leader key.